Farallon Sanctuary and Devils Teeth Wildlife Expedition

 * These exclusive trips explore and explain the natural history of the Great White Shark and other local species.
 We will linger near the island searching for shark predation or other signs but we cannot attract sharks nor is this a shark trip.
 Although it is highly likely we will see many amazing species of wildlife, there is NO GUARANTEE of seeing sharks, whales or other specific wildlife.
 This is Nature- but lucky for us there is a lot of it out there and we have never been disappointed.
 This is not a Shark Viewing trip, but a shark conservation and wildlife appreciation experience.
 As wildlife viewing and timing allow we may visit the Continental Shelf to view pelagic species!
 However, with the Trident ROV, we have been successful seeing sharks and benthic habitat at Southeast Farallon, where few dare to dive!

-Join us at the Vessel by 0700 to begin check in and boarding for an 0730 departure.
+Please join us on the Vessel by 0730 to begin boarding for an 0800 departure.

 The boat cannot wait for latecomers.
 We will go out in fog, light rain or small craft warnings (very unusual this time of year) at the captain's discretion but the boat needs to leave on time.
 We will return to the Bay about 4:00-4:30 p.m.
 Allow for delays, especially if unusual wildlife is encountered.
 Trips may be truncated or rescheduled if weather conditions deteriorate.
 See departure and refund details below.